Lwarrine/Card-Classifier/README.md

 Also important that the folders and files in dataset and model folders are formatted the same way as they are on GitHub.

 Then in a '.py' script or a Jupyter Notebook, import the `Trainer` class from 'train_models.py' (may need to import os and sys depedning on location importing to).
-Assign Trainer class to a variable with base_path argument set to file path to data folder  trainer = Trainer(base_path='/projects/Data').
+Assign Trainer class to a variable with base_path argument set to file path to data folder.

 Optional arguments for Trainer class include:
 input size - number of input channels (default = 3)